Document Type : Research Paper

 Authors

-Geography, Faculty of Literature, Urmia University, Iran
+Department of Geography, Faculty of Literature and Humanities, Urmia University, Urmia, Iran

 Abstract